-These are the journalists killed in the first month of Russia’s war on Ukraine
+These are the journalists killed during Russia’s war on Ukraine

 Brent Renaud

-An American filmmaker working for Time magazine, 50-year-old Brent Renaud, was killed March 13 when Russian troops opened fire on a vehicle he was traveling in outside Kyiv.
-Edward Felsenthal, Time’s editor in chief and CEO, said Sunday that the award-winning journalist was working on a Time Studios project focused on the global refugee crisis.
+An American filmmaker working for Time magazine, 50-year-old Brent Renaud, was killed March 13 when Russian troops opened fire on a vehicle in which he was traveling outside Kyiv.
+Edward Felsenthal, Time’s editor in chief and CEO, said Sunday that the journalist was working on a Time Studios project focused on the global refugee crisis.

 “Our hearts are with all of Brent’s loved ones.
 It is essential that journalists are able to safely cover this ongoing invasion and humanitarian crisis in Ukraine,” Felsenthal said in a statement at the time.
-Renaud worked with his brother, Craig Renaud, on award-winning video journalism and documentary filmmaking projects, according to their website, for HBO, Vice and other major international news organizations.
+Renaud worked with his brother, Craig Renaud, on award-winning video journalism and documentary filmmaking projects, according to their website, for HBO, Vice and other international news organizations.
 Renaud previously worked on assignments for the New York Times.

 Oleksandra Kuvshynova

-A producer for Fox News, 24-year-old Ukrainian Oleksandra Kuvshynova, also known as “Sasha,” was killed March 14 when a vehicle she was traveling in with colleagues was struck by gunfire.
-Kuvshynova was serving as a consultant for Fox News, helping teams navigate the area, gather news and speak with sources, the network said.
+A producer for Fox News, 24-year-old Ukrainian Oleksandra Kuvshynova, also known as “Sasha,” was killed March 14 when gunfire hit a vehicle in which she was traveling with colleagues.
+Kuvshynova was working as a consultant for Fox News, helping teams navigate the area, gather news and speak with sources, the network said.
 Colleagues remembered her as “beautiful” and “brave.”

-“The truth is the target,” Ukraine’s Ministry of Defense said of the attack that struck the Fox News team — an apparent reference to Russia’s bid to silence the media and clamp down on dissent.
+“The truth is the target,” Ukraine’s Ministry of Defense said of the attack that struck the Fox News team.

 In yesterday's attack near Kyiv, we have lost a beautiful brave woman - Oleksandra Kuvshinova - Sasha.
 She loved music and she was funny and kind. she was 24 years old.
 She worked with our team for the past month and did a brilliant job.— Yonat Friling (Frühling) (@Foxyonat) March 15, 2022